renero/causal-graph/docs/index.rst

 Welcome to CausalGraph's documentation!
 ===================================

-CausalGraph is a Python library for causal discovery and inference.
+CausalGraph is a Python library for causal discovery based on explainability techniques.

 .. toctree::
    :maxdepth: 2